 Free for Basic and Premium ($29 per year) plans.

-Our last recommendation for the best GTD apps is Nirvana.
+Our fourth recommendation for the best GTD apps is Nirvana.

 Nirvana is a cloud-based task manager which is specifically built for the implementation of GTD method.
 The application comes with built-in features of how much time and energy a task will need to complete, along with an option to set due dates to stay on track with the upcoming projects.